jgclark/vscode-todo-highlight/README.md

 ```

 ### CSS tips
-This extension uses CSS that deals with color, borders, spacing etc. (for more details see [this VSCode documentation](https://code.visualstudio.com/api/references/vscode-api#DecorationRenderOptions)).
+This extension uses CSS that deals with color, borders, spacing etc. It is defined in [this VSCode documentation](https://code.visualstudio.com/api/references/vscode-api#DecorationRenderOptions)).
+Note that this is not the exactly same as CSS.

-The following may not be so obvious:
+For example, the following possibilities may not be so obvious:
 - `"backgroundColor": "rgba(0,0,0,0)"` // setting the last parameter to zero (alpha channel) disables the background colour
-- use `"before": "contentText": "⚠️"` to add text before the highlight.
-(NB: this isn't quite valid CSS.)
+- use `"before": { "contentText": "⚠️" }` to add text before the highlight

 ### History
 This extension was [started and maintained by **wayou**](https://github.com/wayou/vscode-todo-highlight) until 2018. [**jgclark**](https://github.com/jgclark) then picked it up in mid-2020, using [significant PR #152 from **vonEdfa**](https://github.com/wayou/vscode-todo-highlight/pull/152), and dealt with some other issues in the original repository.
 See CHANGELOG.md for more details.